 The 12 Reforms

-Implementing the 12 reforms would transform the western world.
+Although the NGC (Next Generation Church) uses the 12 reforms to re-awaken interest in Christianity their implementing (were it to happen) would transform the western world.
 But for the rise of The Problem Judeo-Christian values would probably have seen in these reforms as a natural historic process.
 The reforms would cause structures of privilege, power and unjustifiable wealth to crumble.
 The “bad barrel makers’ (Ibid: Zimbardo) would be excised from the body politic.
-We would all be outside Plato’s Cave, breathing fresh air, bathed in a new dawn, looking out to wide horizons.
+We would all emerge from the confines of Plato’s Cave, breathing fresh air, bathed in a new dawn, looking out to wide horizons.
 A future without dire consequences would be rising like the sun.

 Once outside the cave the common man and women would be on the road to real citizenship.
 They would have a vital part to play in national decision making.
 Demographic decline would not threaten cultural and economic survival.
 The way is clear for the renewal of commitment to the West’s founding values.
 Opportunities for people and families to invest in their local communities would promise rich rewards, both culturally and economically.
 They would have full access to the mechanisms of immediate and justice that dramatically reduce uncertainty, insecurity and any sense of lost control.
 They would also be able to take charge of issues like poverty, environmental damage, crime and education under a one-tax system with the flexibility to be tailored to local need.
 A universal social dividend, paid to every person, may be possible Volunteer-ism and altruism would have the widest possible scope to flourish under these conditions.
 People would be incentivised to invest, take risks, participate and volunteer-ally contribute.
 Prosperity in the widest sense of the word would grow beyond crude GDP measure to embrace the economics of happiness.
 Conditions would be right to handle the coming AI revolution.